taikedz-mt/formspeccer/README.md

 ## Example

-Add a dependency to formspeccer, then use the `formspeccer` object to manage formspecs
+Add a dependency to formspeccer, then use the `formspeccer` object to manage formspecs.

+Note that coordinates are expressed not in pixels but in a pieces of a grid.
+For brevity, and to distinguish from actual coordinates, I chose to simply supply them as comma-separated string vlues.

 	local formname = "mymod:myform"